Published: Feb, 21, 2023 | By: Apinia Rims

 When two people from different cultures speak with each other, there is always a possibility for miscommunication and cultural misunderstanding, so it’s possible that your attempts of speaking with a Thai person won’t always be as smooth as silk.

 There are many differences in interpretation, perception, perspectives, and society.
 When learning a new language, it’s impossible to separate it from its country’s culture.
 As a result, culture is one particular part of language learning that creates problems for students.
-This cultural understanding and knowing the proper context certainly make the Thai language seem more difficult to learn and understand.

 The Thai pronunciation system is similar to Chinese, another tonal language.
 However, Chinese is easier because it only has 4 tones compared to Thai’s 5.
 See the comparison in the table below.